It was a normal day, October of 2019…

 I have a lot of feelings that I haven’t fully worked out about that.
 Because you know, there is the unexpected and there is what is expected and sometimes you can’t reconcile.
 However, the certainty that my work, that my approach to nutrition and simple yet nourishing recipes are needed in the world did not change.
 My pride in my work did not diminish.
 So we gave it away.

-I bypassed any royalties I would get from the digital book and my publisher did a flash sale. $2.99 for the kindle version for 24 hours and for the first time since I announced the book, it hit 3 best seller categories on Amazon (Gluten Free, Allergy Cooking and Nutrition).
-Even if briefly, having my book rank #129 among all books on Amazon, tells me that people have it now, and that gave me peace.
+I bypassed any royalties I would get from the digital book and my publisher did a flash sale. $2.99 for the kindle version for 24 hours and for the first time since I announced the book, it hit 3 best seller categories on Amazon (Gluten-Free, Allergy Cooking, and Nutrition).
+Even if briefly, having my book ranked #129 among all books on Amazon, tells me that people have it now, and that gave me peace.

 What I learned through this entire process is that when you do something you truly love, and you do it well and you do it with integrity- and it’s hard and you don’t give up… that doesn’t ensure success.
 That feels a little like finding out Santa isn’t real.
 However, when you believe in what you do and you’re passionate about it you keep going.